Guqin: Related instruments

 The Japanese ichigenkin, a monochord zither, is believed to be derived from the qin.
-The qin handbook Lixing Yuanya (1618) includes some melodies for a one-string qin, and the Wuzhi Zhai Qinpu contains a picture and description of such an instrument.
+The qin handbook Lixing Yuanya 理性元雅 (1618) includes some melodies for a one-string qin, and the Wuzhi Zhai Qinpu contains a picture and description of such an instrument.
 The modern ichigenkin apparently first appeared in Japan just after that time.
-However, the honkyoku (standard repertoire) of the ichigenkin today most closely resembles that of the shamisen.
+However, the honkyoku 〔本曲〕 (standard repertoire) of the ichigenkin today most closely resembles that of the shamisen.

 The Korean geomungo may also be related, albeit distantly.
 Korean literati wanted to play an instrument the way their Chinese counterparts played the qin.
 The repertoire was largely the geomungo parts for melodies played by the court orchestra.